 As a consequence, women’s livelihoods – and the welfare of their communities – are especially susceptible to major shocks such as conflict and climatic disasters.
 At the same time, conflict and natural disasters can change the prevailing social dynamics and lead to new economic and political opportunities for women, such as roles in mediation and conflict resolution.

-Since the adoption in 2000 of UN Security Council Resolution 1325, which acknowledges the disproportionate impact of armed conflict on women and girls, there has been a gradual increase in the number of women taking part in peace processes.
-However, many barriers remain to ensuring that they can engage substantively, with the ability to influence key outcomes.
+Since the adoption of the UN Security Council Resolution 1325 in 2000, which acknowledges the disproportionate impact of armed conflict on women and girls, there has been a gradual increase in the number of women taking part in peace processes.
+However, many barriers remain to ensuring that they can engage substantively and have the ability to influence key outcomes.

 Building on the joint analysis published in the flagship report titled Women and Natural Resources: Unlocking the Peacebuilding Potential, the four partners are working to pilot test innovative approaches in the field and develop good practices for using natural resource-based interventions as a tool for strengthening women’s participation in conflict prevention and resolution efforts; democratic governance; economic recovery and sustainable development.